Slevinski/slevinski.github.io/series/formal-signwriting/entries/formal-signwriting-in-practice/essay.md

 - `@sutton-signwriting/signmaker`

 Those package names help make the ecosystem concrete rather than abstract, but the important point is not the inventory by itself.
 The important point is that the model is already implemented across multiple languages, rendering paths, and user-facing environments.

+Because package names and roles change faster than the formal model, this list should be treated as a current ecosystem snapshot.
+The maintained reference inventory belongs in the Sutton SignWriting public reference data and library documentation rather than in this paper alone.

 Their roles divide this way: